lavrovd/psd-reader/README.md

 Demos
 -----

-Some demo demonstrating capabilities of psd-reader.
-Note that PSD files aren't exactly the most web-friendly format size-wise, so please be patient when downloading the test images.
+Demos demonstrating capabilities of **psd-reader**.

-Normally a PSD would be dropped in or loaded from the client side, but for the sake of demo images here are loaded from server side:
+Note that PSD files aren't exactly the most web-friendly format, size-wise :-], so please be patient when downloading the test images for the demos.

 **➜ [Acid-testing various color modes, formats and combinations](https://epistemex.github.io/psd-reader/)**